The Pontifical Mission Societies

 Founded in 1822 by Blessed Pauline Marie Jaricot, The Pontifical Mission Societies support the proclamation of the Gospel, the building of the Church, and the work and witness of mission priests, religious, and lay pastoral leaders.
 These missioners provide food, education, pastoral care, and medical care to the most vulnerable communities in the Pope’s missions.

-There are four Pontifical Mission Societies.
-Under the jurisdiction of the Pope, these organizations include the Society for the Propagation of the Faith, the Society of St. Peter the Apostle, the Missionary Childhood Association and the Missionary Union of Priests and Religious.
-Each of the Pontifical Mission Societies has its own specific identity and goal.
-They are united in spirit and intent to promote a generous mission spirit among the people of God.
+There are four Pontifical Mission Societies under the jurisdiction of the Pope: the Society for the Propagation of the Faith, the Society of St. Peter the Apostle, the Missionary Childhood Association and the Missionary Union of Priests and Religious.
+Each of the Pontifical Mission Societies has its own specific identity and goal but are united in spirit and intent to promote a generous mission spirit among the people of God.
 Click here to read more about the four Societies.

 The Roman Catholic Archdiocese of Washington supports The Pontifical Mission Societies through education, parish outreach, and annual collections, including World Mission Sunday.